Back to Blog

 Automation on Amazon advertising works best for tasks that are:

-- Repetitive and high-volume — adjusting hundreds of keyword bids based on performance data
+• Repetitive and high-volume — adjusting bids across hundreds of keywords based on performance data

-The three automation tasks that deliver the most value for most Amazon sellers:
+The three automation tasks that deliver the most value for most Amazon authors:

 Bid Adjustment Rules

-Manual bid management across hundreds of keywords in dozens of campaigns is genuinely impossible to do at scale without automation.
-Automation tools can monitor ACoS by keyword and automatically raise bids on high-performers that have room to grow, lower bids on inefficient terms before they drain budget, and pause keywords that have exceeded a spend threshold with zero conversions.
+Manual bid management across dozens of keywords in multiple ad campaigns is genuinely impossible to do at scale without automation.
+Automation tools can monitor ACoS by keyword and automatically raise bids on high-performers that have room to grow (books with strong organic conversion rates), lower bids on inefficient terms before they drain budget, and pause keywords that have exceeded a spend threshold with zero sales.

 When bid rules are set up correctly with appropriate guardrails — minimum and maximum bid limits, lookback windows requiring sufficient data before changes trigger — they consistently outperform even attentive manual management simply because they act faster and with greater consistency.